Sustainability at Colchester Institute

 Our future ambitions include:

-• Developing new teaching spaces to allow delivery of crucial new skills in heat pumps, electric vehicles, and renewable energy
+• Development of a Net Zero Centre to allow delivery of crucial new skills in air source heat pumps, solar PV, battery storage and electric vehicles charging points

 Case Study